lazywithclass/egon/README.md

 # Egon

-> Dr. Egon Spengler: There's something very important I forgot to tell you.
+> Dr. Egon Spengler: There's something very important I forgot to tell you.<br />
-Dr. Peter Venkman: What?
+Dr. Peter Venkman: What?<br />
-Dr. Egon Spengler: Don't cross the streams.
+Dr. Egon Spengler: Don't cross the streams.<br />
-Dr. Peter Venkman: Why?
+Dr. Peter Venkman: Why?<br />
-Dr. Egon Spengler: It would be bad.
+Dr. Egon Spengler: It would be bad.<br />

 There are some situations when you do want to cross the streams, AWS CloudWatch Logs streams in this case.